-Martin Luther King Jr.'s Birthday, the third Monday in January

-Floating Holidays in lieu of Columbus Day, the second Monday in October; (per other provisions of this Article).
+Martin Luther King Jr. s Birthday, the third Monday in January (per other provisions of this Article) Floating Holidays in lieu of Columbus Day, the second Monday in October (per other provisions of this Article).

-WEEKEND OBSERVANCE
+2. WEEKEND OBSERVANCE

 Any legal holiday which falls on a Saturday shall be observed on the preceding Friday.
 Any legal holiday which falls on a Sunday shall be observed on the following Monday.